lstrz/borg-udev-automation/README.md

 # Local BorgBackup automation with udev

-A prerequisite is to have [xpub](https://github.com/Ventto/xpub) in your path, or adjust the `udev` rules accordingly.y
+A prerequisite is to have [xpub](https://github.com/Ventto/xpub) in your path, or adjust the `udev` rules accordingly.

 This example assumes that the Bash scripts are in your home directory and are hidden.